exoscale/deps-modules/README.md

 * we would like to have the ability to select all/some attributes from the coordinates form this file when we merge them.

-* we want all this to require no juggling with aliases, injecting files in the tools.deps loading chain, no use of a new binary.
+* we want all this to require no juggling with aliases, no injecting files in the tools.deps loading chain, no use of a new binary.
 A developer should be able to just look briefly at one of the deps.edn file in a module and get going.
 Having to run a command when